 This is a new favorite way I have of styling my very wide-legged Rachael Zoe pants with racing stripes.

-I have generally shied away from oversized anything, but I seriously thing that even two oversized pieces work here.
+I have generally shied away from oversized anything, but I seriously think that even two oversized pieces work here.
 I attribute that to the black, fitted waistline of this top – thank you, Layana!
 And the cropped fit goes perfectly with high-waisted trousers.

 The top is considered a sweater, by the way, but it definitely seems sweatshirt-inspired.
 I absolutely love its play of textures, including regular sweatshirt material with quilted neoprene sleeves and ribbing at the wrists, waistband, and neck.